KerasCV

 Disclaimer

 KerasCV provides access to pre-trained models via the keras_cv.models API.
 These pre-trained models are provided on an "as is" basis, without warranties or conditions of any kind.
-The following underlying models are provided by third parties, and are subject to separate licenses: StableDiffusion, Vision Transfomer
+The following underlying models are provided by third parties, and are subject to separate licenses: StableDiffusion, Vision Transformer

 Citing KerasCV